 Improved loyalty is one of the benefits of offering hybrid working

-According to various reports, we are heading for The Great Resignation.
+According to various reports, we are in the middle of The Great Resignation.
 Around the world, workers are quitting their jobs in record numbers – and bosses are still scrambling to figure out how to keep them.
 However, offering hybrid working can help combat this.
 Lots of people were working from home during lockdown and let’s be honest, we all got rather used to it.
 Companies adapted and in most cases, business continued as normal.

 It focuses on mental wellbeing

 Mental wellbeing has been big news recently.
 There’s a renewed focus on the mental health of our teams.
 And companies who have a wellbeing policy are more likely to attract more candidates.
 By offering flexibility in working patterns, or work locations, you will be seen as a company who looks after their employees.
 It also shows that you have trust in your teams, and this can go a long way.